ulfschneider/ulf.website/content/posts/2022-02-27-fairlight-strael-build-notes.md

 </cite> on <a href="https://vimeo.com/180866780">Vimeo</a>.</figcaption>
 </figure>

 Once the first contact was made, I started paying attention to what else was going on with Fairlight.
 The next thing I noticed was [James Hayden](https://jamesmarkhayden.eu) riding a Strael during the [Transcontinental](https://www.transcontinental.cc) race – and winning it!
 James won the race two times, on a Strael, in 2017 and 2018.
-His reasoning for the bike was: For a self-supported 3500 km race to be ridden within around nine days, sitting 400km a day on a bike means you need a comfortable and capable bike to be competitive.^[James Hayden´s Fairlight Strael for the 2017 Transcontinental on [road.cc](https://road.cc/content/tech-news/227259-transcontinental-race-2017-winner-james-haydens-fairlight-strael)]^[James Hayden´s Fairlight Strael for the 2018 Transcontinental on [YouTube](https://www.YouTube.com/watch?v=ZIsuG8agZDI) and [road.cc](https://road.cc/content/tech-news/246373-james-hayden-wins-transcontinental-race-second-year-running-fairlight)]
+His reasoning for the bike was: For a self-supported 3500 km race to be ridden within around nine days, sitting 400km a day on a bike means you need a comfortable and capable bike to be competitive.^[James Hayden's Fairlight Strael for the 2017 Transcontinental on [road.cc](https://road.cc/content/tech-news/227259-transcontinental-race-2017-winner-james-haydens-fairlight-strael)]^[James Hayden's Fairlight Strael for the 2018 Transcontinental on [YouTube](https://www.YouTube.com/watch?v=ZIsuG8agZDI) and [road.cc](https://road.cc/content/tech-news/246373-james-hayden-wins-transcontinental-race-second-year-running-fairlight)]

 It was proof enough that the Strael steel frame had more to it than cycling folklore.